-Jesus’s mission entailed more than redeeming us from death.
-Immersing Himself into the human experience, He also came to redeem our lives.
+The Lord’s mission entailed more than redeeming us from death.
+He also came to redeem our lives when He walked in our shoes.
 The Son of God did not just dip His toe into the water, He got His hands dirty.
 He laughed and He cried; He had relatives and built friendships; He experienced love and rejection; He was revered and disrespected.

 And Jesus prayed.
 Whether on earth or in heaven, His prayers have been the one constant.
 Jesus still prays.
 He prays for us.
 We are on His heart day and night.

 When Jesus passed from this life He died publicly in front of everybody a very cruel death.
 Dying in itself is tough.
 Why He had to be humiliated and murdered is incomprehensible, but so is human brutality that happens on a daily basis.
 The point being, Jesus came to redeem us from all of that.
 He came to save us from ourselves.